 “The business strategy innovation project is helping us understand that we need to change the way we do business…It is also making us relook our business challenges — process staff, customer service, system and competition – and come up with a strategy to address the various hurdles we face here and the different opportunities that we have.”

 Josiah runs successful childcare and enrichment centers in Singapore.
-It was founded in 1997 by two mothers passionate in quality care and holistic learning for their children.
+It was founded in 1997 by two mothers passionate in creating environments that deliver quality care and holistic learning for their children.

-Josiah engaged Design Sojourn to help the company innovate due to the increasingly competitive operating environment.
-After the programme’s initial kick-off to establish an innovation baseline, Design Sojourn conducted deep ethnographic research on Josiah’s customers (young and old) and also their employees.
+Josiah engaged Design Sojourn to help the company innovate and reinvent itself spurred on by an increasingly competitive operating environment.
+After the programme’s initial kick-off to establish an innovation baseline, Design Sojourn conducted deep ethnographic research on Josiah’s customers (both young and old) and their employees.
 We wanted to have a complete understanding of their current workflows, processes and the needs of all their stakeholders.

-Internal stakeholders, such as teachers and supervisors, were engaged in a collaborative process where we identified problems and opportunities.
-We then innovated their approach to personalised care and created solutions they could own and implement.
+After the research was completed, we engaged internal stakeholders, such as teachers and supervisors, in a collaborative process where we jointly identified problems and opportunities.
+We then created a range of innovative solutions that rethink their approach to personalised care.
+Importantly we created solutions they could own and implement.

-The outcome of the programme is a series of recommendations for improving Josiah’s current processes and ideas for the future of the company.
-Accompanying these are implementation plans, service blueprints and a projected business impact of the recommendations.
+The outcome of the programme was a series of recommendations to improve Josiah’s current processes and longer-term ideas for the future of the company.
+Accompanying these recommendations, we fleshed out implementation plans, organised service blueprints, and projected business model impact.

 With effect from January 2017, many of the short to mid-term recommendations have been implemented.
-This resulted in a great reduction stress for the teachers and better care for the children.
-We are currently in talks with Josiah to help them deliver to their long-term goals.
+The results were a great reduction of stress for the teachers that resulted in better care for the children.
+We are currently in talks with Josiah to help them deliver to their longer-term goals.

 Status: Completed (July 2016 to November 2016)